yantavares/text.mp4/README.md

 - The output will be available inside the `output` directory, which contains:
   - `frames/`: Each frame as an ASCII image.
   - `text/`: ASCII text representation of each frame as a text file.
-  - `text.mp4`: The final text-based video output.
+  - `video.txt`: The final text-based video output.

 ## License